gazbert/bxbot/README.md

 # BX-bot

-_14 August 2016 - this is development branch.
+_14 August 2016 - this is a development branch.
 See master branch for latest stable code._

 ## What is BX-bot?
 BX-bot (_Bex_) is a simple Java algorithmic trading bot for trading [Bitcoin](https://bitcoin.org) on